 By mean it, when I originally wrote this I would have been hoping that some happiness would come back.
 That doesn’t appear to be the case, so let’s strike the “mean it” part,

 This was about being able to react to tragic events with something other than indifference.
 I still don’t experience sadness in relation to tragedy.
 I reacted to recent issues to do with systemic racism, but my reaction is on a social justice level rather than on an individual human life level.

 When I’m not well, I need control.
 I need to select what I’m exposed to on a risk vs. benefit basis.
 I don’t see new things fitting into the picture anytime soon.

 Look to the past/future without pain

 This is something that’s gotten better.
-At the time I originally wrote this, I was still trying to come to grips with major changes that had happened to my life after experiencing workplace bullying.
-I was also wondering how/if I would get back on track with my career.
-The bullying has since been processed, and the career isn’t going to happen.
+At the time I originally wrote this, I was still trying to come to grips with major changes that had happened to my life after due to traumatic events.
+I’ve been able to process a lot of that, but the career just isn’t going to happen.